First-Party Dram Shop Cases: Determining Your Case's Value

 How the value of victims' cases can be reduced significantly.

 - Scenario 1: A man becomes extremely intoxicated at a local Applebee's.
 He leaves the establishment and has a fatal car accident on the way home.
 His wife, parents, and children have lost what the jury believes to be $1,000,000.
 However, the jury believes that the man was 30% responsible for his accident.
-The victims' award will be dropped to $700,000.
+Accordingly, they reduce the victim's award by the same amount, to $700,000.

-- Scenario 2: If the establishment argues forcefully that they tried everything they could to prevent the man from leaving and driving home.
+- Scenario 2: A similar situation to Scenario 1 takes place, but the establishment argues, forcefully and somewhat successfully, that they tried everything they could to prevent the man from leaving and driving home.
 The jury then places 60% of the fault on the patron.
-Because of Texas's comparative fault laws, the family's award is reduced to $0.
-The reason the family would receive $0 is because any time a jury places 51% or more on an intoxicated patron, they and/or their family receives nothing.
+In light of Texas's comparative fault laws, the family's award is reduced to $0, because any time a jury places 51% or more on an intoxicated patron, they and/or their family receives nothing.

 Overview of Dram Shop Case Steps